-In order for airlines to reach their ambitious goals of reducing (and eventually eliminating) carbon, the industry needs to invest in new fuel and propulsion solutions.
+In order for airlines to reach their ambitious goals of reducing (and eventually eliminating) carbon, the aviation industry needs to invest in new fuel and propulsion solutions.
 Universal Hydrogen is a Los Angeles-based company focused on the decarbonization of aviation by making hydrogen a viable long-term fuel source.
 It is currently building a fuel distribution network that connects green hydrogen production directly to the commercial aviation airplane by using modular capsules that are transported using the existing intermodal freight network, avoiding the need for costly new pipelines and storage facilities.

-—Jim Lockheed, Investment Principal, JetBlue Technology Ventures
+—Jim Lockheed, Investment Principal, JetBlue Ventures

 — Paul Eremenko, CEO and Co-Founder, Universal Hydrogen